The Cranberries lead singer Dolores O’Riordan dies at 46

 O’Riordan’s body was found at a Park Lane hotel.
 A spokeswoman for the London Hilton on Park Lane said: “It is with deep regret that we can confirm a guest sadly passed away at the hotel on Monday 15 January.
 We offer our sincere condolences to their family at this difficult time.”

-Dolores’ bandmates—Noel Hogan, Fergal Lawler – posted a message on Twitter:
+Dolores’ bandmates—Noel Hogan, Fergal Lawler, and Mike Hogan– posted a message on Twitter:

 We are devastated on the passing of our friend Dolores.
 She was an extraordinary talent and we feel very privileged to have been part of her life from 1989 when we started the Cranberries.
 The world has lost a true artist today.